Absence Seizure -

 Is situated at the base of the brain and connects the brain with the spinal cord.
 It controls many functions including breathing and heart-rate, reflexes and level of alertness.

-Any chemical compound of cannabis or marijuana
+A chemical compound of the cannabis plant

 Commonly known as Tegretol or Teril.
 It is an antiepileptic drug and can also be used for nerve pain.